 This is just south of the corner with San Pasqual, see map.
 Signs will

-We will be planning our activities for the coming months.
+We will be planning our activities for the fall and winter.

 Please join us!

 We will meet

 in the Rathskeller of the Caltech Athenaeum (NW corner of Hill and California,

 in Pasadena -- see map in the sidebar).

 The Rathskeller is in the Athenaeum basement; take the stairs to the right